aws-samples/eks-workshop-v2/website/docs/aiml/inferentia/index.md

 $ kubectl apply -k /workspace/modules/aiml/inferentia/
 ```

 Karpenter detects the pending pod which needs Neuron cores and launches an inf1 instance which has the Inferentia chip.
-Monitor the instance provisioning with:
+Monitor the instance provisioning with the following command:

 ```bash test=false
 $ kubectl logs -f -n karpenter deploy/karpenter -c controller